soundforest/sound-forest/README.md

 6. Now it's time to run the app.
 Before you can do this you need to set an environment variable in the shell.
 Run the following command:
 ``$ export PERL5LIB=.:perllib``
     (This command lets Perl know where the library files used by the app reside.)
-7. Finally, you should be able to run ``perl init.pl`` and Sound Forest will start running.
+7. Finally, you should be able to run ``perl init.pl`` and Concrète Mixer will start running.

-### Making Sound Forest run automatically
+### Making Concrète Mixer run automatically

-The intention of Sound Forest is to turn the Pi into a single-purpose sound generating box that can be plugged in to speakers and left to run without any supervision indefinitely.
+The intention of Concrète Mixer is to turn the Pi into a single-purpose sound generating box that can be plugged in to speakers and left to run without any supervision indefinitely.
 You don't have to do this, but if you'd like to, here's what you do:

 1. Edit ``/etc/inittab`` using your favorite editor (here assuming nano):
     ``sudo nano /etc/inittab``.(Ultimately you'll want to use your own files.)